JorMerr/EV_charging_locations/Project_Outline.md

 - [x] Each team member has at least four commits for the duration of the second segment (eight total commits per person)

 ### Machine Learning Model - Jordan
-- [ ] Description of preliminary data preprocessing
+- [x] Description of preliminary data preprocessing
-- [ ] Description of preliminary feature engineering and preliminary feature selection, including the decision-making process
+- [x] Description of preliminary feature engineering and preliminary feature selection, including the decision-making process
-- [ ] Description of how data was split into training and testing sets
+- [x] Description of how data was split into training and testing sets *(split 80/20 and saved as new variables for the purposes of adding model predictions back to the datasets)*
-- [ ] Explanation of model choice, including limitations and benefits
+- [x] Explanation of model choice, including limitations and benefits
+    - *Model used was RandomForestRegressor model*
+        - Reason for using this model is that when comparing models using PyCaret, this model performed regularly in top level contenders.
+The other model option was OrthogonalMatchingPursuit.
+OrthogonalMatchingPursuit when used outside of PyCaret comparison did not consistently perform to the same level at RandomForestRegressor.

+    - Benefits:
+        - The model can be fast to train
+        - The model works well for datasets of a relatively smaller sample size, such as what was used in our training dataset
+    - Limitations:
+        - Once trained, the potential for a high number of decision trees can slow the algorithm.
     - [x] Ideal accuracy 70%

 ### Database integration - Elysee & Jordan